 Museum of Lycian Civilizations and Andriake Ancient City, Demre, Turkey

-The museum is considered a piece of Lycian history in itself, having been converted from a former Roman granary (known as Hadrian’s granary) which was discovered during excavations of the site.
+The museum is considered a piece of Lycian history, having been converted from a former Roman granary (Hadrian’s granary) discovered during excavations.
 Due to its location among the ancient ruins of Andriake and the plethora of historical artefacts on display, the museum received great acclaim in the run-up to its opening in 2016.
 This 2nd-century structure is thought to have been built in 129 A.D. and remained surprisingly intact thanks to its solid foundations and thick stone walls.
-Although, there was some dismay that the roof of the granary has been reconstructed with a more modern-style.
+However, there was some dismay that the roof of the granary had been reconstructed with a more modern style.

 From the visitor reception area, you can start your museum tour by following designated paths that take you past the archaeological remains of Andriake, including churches, an agora, Roman baths, and a synagogue.
-Also not to be missed is a huge reconstructed underwater cistern similar to one found in Istanbul.
+Also not to be missed is a vast reconstructed underwater cistern similar to one in Istanbul.
 You may have to use your imagination a little to visualise how these structures used to look.
-The outdoor signs give limited information, but luckily the indoor museum helps fill in some missing gaps here.
+The outdoor signs give limited information, but luckily, the indoor museum helps fill in some missing gaps.
 Being careful not to disturb the ruins, you can walk around them in some areas, which gives a more atmospheric feel and helps you to imagine when Andriake port still existed all those years ago.

-Allow yourself some time to immerse yourself in the Lycian culture and imagine what life was like when this ancient port was still operating.
-You won’t be the only ones visiting either, as often goats, chickens, and the odd peacock are wandering around.
+Allow time to immerse yourself in the Lycian culture and imagine life when this ancient port still operates.
+You won’t be the only ones visiting either, as often goats, chickens, and the odd peacocks are wandering around.
 There’s even a location here to do a spot of bird watching!
-If you have time at the end, you can finish off your visit by enjoying an authentic Turkish tea at the cafe, or by browsing through the museum gift shop, tempting you to buy a memento of your visit or a refreshing ice cream!
+If you have time at the end, you can finish off your visit by enjoying an authentic Turkish tea at the cafe or by browsing through the museum gift shop, tempting you to buy a memento of your visit or a refreshing ice cream!

-With a ticket costing just 10TL, we are sure you will agree that it was money well spent!
+With a ticket costing just 3 euros, we are sure you will agree it was well spent!